briansmith/ring/CONTRIBUTING.md

 For more detailed instructions, see the
 [Gerrit User Guide](https://gerrit-review.googlesource.com/Documentation/intro-user.html).

+### Copyright headers
+New files contributed directly to BoringSSL should use the following copyright header, where `YEAR` is the year the file was added:

+    Copyright YEAR The BoringSSL Authors

+To list individual contributors, we maintain an [AUTHORS](./AUTHORS) file at the top level of the project.
+See [this documentation](https://opensource.google/documentation/reference/releasing/authors) for more details.
+If you wish to be added, you are welcome to add yourself as part of your contribution, or request that we add you.

+We started the AUTHORS file after the project began, and after receiving many valuable contributions.
+To avoid being presumptuous, we did not proactively list all past contributors.
+If you previously made a contribution, you are likewise welcome to send us a patch to be added, or request that we add you.

 ### The small print
 Contributions made by corporations are covered by a different agreement than the one above, the